As of this year, Swiss producers have to work a little harder to keep the designation “Made in Switzerland”.

 (Photograph copyright Martin Abegglen/Flickr)

 The Swiss Army knife is probably one of the most iconic Swiss products.
-Since 1884, the Elsener family has been producing the Victorinox knife – now in the forth generation.
+Since 1884, the Elsener family has been producing the Victorinox knife – now in the fourth generation.
 At the aptly named Swiss Knife Valley experience center in Brunnen, Schwyz, visitors will get to see first-hand how the knives are produced.

 For watches, at least 60 percent of production costs must occur in Switzerland for the “Made in Switzerland” label to be issued.
 (It used to be 50 percent before the change.)
 In order to preserve their status, Victorinox has recently invested 32 million francs into two new watch factories located in Délémont, Switzerland.